Maxfield PhotographyPhotographer Male Cincinnati, Ohio, US My MM URL: http://www.modelmayhem.com/maxfieldphotography

 I have a great sense of humor.
 Don't know if you'll find it funny, but I think I'm hysterical

 I shoot 35mm, medium format and large format film, and digital.
-My roots are in film.
+When I want that shot-on-film look, I shoot on film.

 I photograph lots of other subjects besides people.